MicrosoftDocs/Viva/Viva/goals/closing-and-scoring.md

 3. Select **Close**.

-After selecting Close, a side panel will appear where you can begin the scoring process for your OKR.
+After Close is selected, a side panel will appear where you can begin the scoring process for your OKR.

 Towards the end of each time period, you can save yourself from the hassle of closing your OKRs one by one, and close them all in one go.
 Here's how you can easily close and reflect on your OKRs:

 - Navigate to your OKR page.

 - Right above all your OKRs, select the **Close Objectives button**.
-This will open the quick view window.
+This button will open the quick view window.

 - Start reflecting on your OKRs, and assign a score to the objective if you're closing them.
 In case you're postponing the OKRs, determine what needs to be cloned, how the progress needs to be cloned while rolling over the unfinished objective.

-- Optionally if you are looking to close all OKRs in the view, you have the ability to automatically open the next OKR to close by enabling the "Continue with N remaining OKRs" at the bottom of the close objective panel which also shows a progress summary of OKRs that have been closed or postponed and the ones that are pending closure.
+- Optionally if you're looking to close all OKRs in the view, you have the ability to automatically open the next OKR to close by enabling the "Continue with N remaining OKRs" at the bottom of the close objective panel that also shows a progress summary of OKRs that have been closed or postponed and the ones that are pending closure.

 - You can continue closing or postponing each objective as you see fit, until you reach the last objective.